mclemcrew/midi-mosaic-teensy/README.md

 * [MPR 121 Cap Touch Module] – Converts the user’s “touch” into a trigger in the software
 * [TXB0108 Level Converter] – Take 3.3V to 5V and vice versa

+## CAD Model

+If anyone is interested, I used OnShape to sketch everything in CAD.
+The model can be found [here](https://cad.onshape.com/documents/8cc8a91fe985116ffbdf6bbd/w/6f97be81eeae7664b89baed9/e/5e68668bd3000bb2f4dac299).

+## Programming Lights

+I created a little web app in order to program all the lights (because generative programming definitely needed to happen with the sheer number of lights used in this project).
+You can play around with the web app [here](https://mclemcrew.github.io/LED-Code-Generator-for-Midi-Mosaic/) and as always, the code for the web app is open source and can be found [here](https://github.com/mclemcrew/LED-Code-Generator-for-Midi-Mosaic).

 ## Authors